linuxaustralia/constitution_and_policies/constitution.md

 _AdmFin-1_: The association’s financial year is:

 * The period commencing on the date of incorporation of the association and ending on the following 30 June, and
-* each period of 12 months after the expiration of the previous financial year, commencing on 1 July and ending on the following 30 June.
+* each period of 12 months after the expiration of the previous financial year, commencing on 1 October and ending on the following 30 September.

 Note: The Regulation, section 21 contains a substitute clause 44 for certain associations incorporated under the Associations Incorporation Act 1984.